 He was a ball of energy just like you saw in the movie except he really seemed to have it all together.
 He was really upbeat and friendly.
 I’m really surprised that he didn’t continue to have success in the business.
 His stunt double during the breakdancing segments was a Caucasian dude as opposed to the assumption that it was a Chinese guy.

-Jean-Claude Van Damme’s star appeal
+Jean-Claude Van Damme’s star appeal and sex appeal

 All the gals and some of the guys were GAGA for him.
 I remember that he had a happy and healthy smile which would impress either sex.
 I guess the cliche would be lit up the room.
 He was being touted as the next big action star even as we filmed.
 All the girls were swooning.
 Some of the guys as well.
 He was working on reducing his accent because people were expecting him to be in the next Rocky.
 I think towards the end of filming, he realized that he was a soon-to-be somebody in a low budget flick.
 It was sort of like when I was in Across the Tracks where Brad Pitt was on the brink of stardom and was stuck in a less low budget flick.
 He did not seem happy at all.
 It was only when Last Action Hero came out that most folk realized that Van Damme was on the cusp of stardom.

 I was blown away.
 I thought he was a great fighter.
 He was outgoing and not uptight at all.
 He was really concerned that he had hurt me when he headbutted me.
 The truth is I have a very hard head.
 He was just a humble guy.
-Once, I was leaning against a poll while sitting on the grass outside of the gym where the final fight scene was filmed.
+Once, I was leaning against a pole while sitting on the grass outside of the gym where the final fight scene was filmed.
 He walked up to me and introduced himself because I had not been on set for his other scenes.
 He asked me what I was staring at.
 I told him I was trying to watch the shadow of the pole reach a particular blade of grass.
 He said: “Very zen.”

 In response to Kent’s comment about Seattle, I have my own theories about what happened to the movie after its U.S. cinema release by New World Pictures.
 The space needle scene along with the other scenes exclusive to the U.S. video release were filmed afterwards.
 What supports this theory is that the video was heavily edited.
 The cinema release (which became the U.K. DVD) was 94 minutes long.
-This has been referred to as the director’s cut when in fact it was actually the theatrical cut in the U.S. as well.
+This has been referred to as the director’s cut when, in fact, it was actually the theatrical cut in the U.S. as well.
 Let’s face facts – the movie’s budget was so miniscule that they couldn’t afford to shoot extraneous scenes.

 Even the music was changed.
 The original soundtrack by Frank Harris was mostly stock in that it borrowed cues from movies released by Golden Harvest (the biggest of Seasonal’s rivals).
 Paul Gilreath was the replacement.
 Ironically, his contribution was more Oriental for the most part.
-This isn’t always the case when Hong Kong movies have their soundtracks changed (as what happened when Dimension re-released a slew of Jackie Chan and Jet Li movies).
+This isn’t always the case when Hong Kong movies have their soundtracks changed (as what happened when Dimension re-released a spate of Jackie Chan and Jet Li movies).
 Paul’s score helped to make what should have been straight-to-video less B-grade.
 The reviews and miscellaneous web comments validate the distributor’s decision.

 The following information is courtesy of Keith Strandberg’s first official website (i.e. On the Set) that became defunct.
 It should have been used for an exciting autobiography: